rsdoiel/antenna/archives/2025/journalism_2025.04.md

 date: 2025-01-30, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated Jan.
+30 at 10:15 p.m.</em>
 Amy Kuney is a supernova of her own.
-The artist and lecturer at the UCLA Herb Alpert School of Music is a co-writer on Chappell Roan&#8217;s &#8220;Red Wine Supernova,&#8221; a track off her 2023 debut &#8220;The Rise and Fall of a Midwest Princess.&#8221; Roan&#8217;s album is up for two Grammy Awards this Sunday &#8211; Album of the Year and Best Pop Vocal Album &#8211; with Roan also clinching a Best New Artist nomination.
+The artist and lecturer at the UCLA Herb Alpert School of Music is a co-writer on Chappell Roan’s “Red Wine Supernova,” a track off her 2023 debut “The Rise and Fall of a Midwest Princess.”
+Roan&#8217;s album is up for two Grammy Awards this Sunday – Album of the Year and Best Pop Vocal Album – with Roan also clinching a Best New Artist nomination.

 <br>